Noro Raoeliharison | December 21, 2015

 Ms. Tinarimanana has been raising earthworms since 2013.
 She plays with her long hair and talks about her foray into worm farming.
 She says she watched her parents “farm worms” for two years and she liked what they were doing.
 So she decided to start herself.

-Mr. Rakotomanana explains that the co-op’s goal is for every member to receive at least 200,000 Malagasy ariary [$64 US] per month.
+Mr. Rakotomanana explains that the co-op’s goal is for every member to receive at least 200,000 Malagasy Ariary [$60 US] per month.
 Members must produce at least 250 kilograms of earthworm compost every month, which is then sold by the co-operative.

-Like Mr. Rakotomanana, Marie Estella Harisoa Lalao introduced her three children to raising worms.
+Like Ms. Tinarimanana’s father, Marie Estella Harisoa Lalao introduced her three children to raising worms.
 She explains her motivation: “Nowadays, a lot of holders of the French baccalaureate have no job prospects, and people think of earthworm farming and vermicomposting [making worm compost] as a guaranteed source of income.
 That’s why we introduced them to it.”

 Mrs. Lalao and her husband gave plots to each of their children.
 At 17, Arnaud Rakotomalala is their oldest child.
 His parents gave him four plots, including one on which he built a hut two metres long and one metre wide for raising earthworms.

-He says that the hut produces 70 kilograms of worm compost per month.
+He says that a hut produces 70 kilograms of worm compost per month.
 He adds, “Since my second year in high school, I have paid my school fees with the money I earn.”

 According to Mr. Rakotomanana, the co-operative receives orders for about five tonnes of compost per month.
 Farmers and retailers also buy earthworms from the co-op.
 But customers can buy only five kilograms of worms each; if the co-op sold more, its compost production would decrease.